RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/enable-role-based-ldap.md

 | **Filter** | _(query search)_ Example: `(members=%D)` |
 | **Scope**  | _(query search)_ Must be _baseObject_, _singleLevel_, or _wholeSubtree_ |

-In this example, `%D` is replaced by the Distinguished Name of the user attempting to access the Redis Software resource.
+In this example, `%D` is replaced by the Distinguished Name of the user attempting to access the Redis Enterprise resource.

 ### Save settings

-When finished, use the **Save** button to save your changes.
+When finished, select the **Save** button to save your changes.

 ## More info